codacy-badger/viade_0/README.md

 If we want to 'compile' the code and create html, javascript and css files only, we can execute `npm run build`.

 After checking that everything is working propertly, we need to create a new git repository to host our application and push the application to it.
-In my case I will create the repository **travisreact_tut**.
+In my case I will create the repository **viade_0**.

 ## Configure travis
 Create a [Travis](https://travis-ci.org/) account.
 It is important to note that travis is free for our GitHub public respositories.
-Configure Travis to monitor the git repository where you host your app (in my case **travisreact_tut**).
+Configure Travis to monitor the git repository where you host your app (in my case **viade_0**).
 Everytime that Travis detects a new commit it will test the application and if the tests are correct, the application will be deployed automatically.
 For this to work, we need to give Travis permissions to work in our GitHub account:
   * Configure a GitHub access token.
 This is done in the "global settings page>Developer Settings>Personal access tokens".
   * Create an enviroment variable in travis called github_token with the value obtained in the previous step.